Display and Use of the Flag

 4. AUTHORITIES FOR HALF-STAFFING THE FLAGS

 b.
-In addition to occasions described in Appendix A, requests to half-staff the flags at specific sites, for which USDA has responsibility, or such sites within certain geographic areas upon the death of Federal, State, or local officials should be directed to Agency Heads or their designee for approval.
+In addition to occasions described in Appendix A, requests to half-staff the flags at specific sites for which Agriculture have responsibility or such sites within certain geographic areas upon the death of Federal, State, or local officials should be directed to Agency Heads or their designee for approval.
 For USDA offices and facilities located in space controlled by GSA, requests should be addressed to the appropriate GSA Regional Administrator for approval and necessary action.

 OPPM is responsible for disseminating departmental policy through this issuance.
-The Operations Center, Office of Homeland Security & Emergency Coordination, is responsible for notifying Agency Heads, on occasions other than those specified in this issuance, when the flags are to be flown at half-staff.
-Agencies are responsible for compliance with the provisions of this issuance at all field installations and for disseminating any further instructions or notifications received from OPPM or the Operations Center to those agency activities affected.
+The Office of Security Services, Emergency Programs Operations Center (EOC) is responsible for notifying Agency Heads on occasions other than those specified in this issuance when the flags are to be flown at half-staff.
+Agencies are responsible for compliance with the provisions of this issuance at all field installations and for disseminating any further instructions or notifications received from OPPM or EOC to those agency activities affected.

 a.
-The Operations Center will notify Agency Heads when this authority is exercised other than on those occasions specified in Appendix A (Section 3. i. and Section 3. j.), when the flags are to be flown at half-staff.
+The EOC will notify Agency Heads when this authority is exercised other than on those occasions specified in Appendix A, Sections 3i and j, when the flags are to be flown at half-staff.

 b.
 Agencies will disseminate the information contained in this issuance to all field activities which have facility management responsibility and establish internal notification procedures for ensuring compliance with half-staffing requirements.
 Agency procedures will address both duty and non-duty hours.
 Internal procedures should involve either: